-- 1. Encourage equality and diversity in the workplace as they are good practice and make business sense. - 2.
-Create a working environment free of bullying, harassment, victimisation and unlawful discrimination, promoting dignity and respect for all, and where individual differences and the contributions of all staff are recognised and valued.
+- encourage equality and diversity in the workplace as they are good practice and make business sense - create a working environment free of bullying, harassment, victimisation and unlawful discrimination, promoting dignity and respect for all, and where individual differences and the contributions of all staff are recognised and valued

-This commitment includes training managers and all other employees about their rights and responsibilities under the equality policy.
-Responsibilities include staff conducting themselves to help LKMHC provide equal opportunities in employment, and prevent bullying, harassment, victimisation and unlawful discrimination.

-All staff and Volunteers should understand they, as well as their employer, can be held liable for acts of bullying, harassment, victimisation and unlawful discrimination, in the course of their employment, against fellow employees, customers, suppliers and the public.

-- 3. Take seriously complaints of bullying, harassment, victimisation and unlawful discrimination by fellow employees, customers, suppliers, visitors, the public and any others in the course of the LKMHC work activities. - Such acts will be dealt with as misconduct under the LKMHC's grievance and/or disciplinary procedures, and any appropriate action will be taken.
-Particularly serious complaints could amount to gross misconduct and lead to dismissal without notice. - Further, sexual harassment may amount to both an employment rights matter and a criminal matter, such as in sexual assault allegations.
-In addition, harassment under the Protection from Harassment Act 1997 - which is not limited to circumstances where harassment relates to a protected characteristic - is a criminal offence. - 4.
-Make opportunities for training, development and progress available to all staff, who will be helped and encouraged to develop their full potential, so their talents and resources can be fully utilised to maximise the efficiency of the LKMHC. - 5.
-Decisions concerning staff being based on merit (apart from in any necessary and limited exemptions and exceptions allowed under the Equality Act).
+- This commitment includes training managers and all other employees about their rights and responsibilities under the equality policy.
+Responsibilities include staff conducting themselves to help the organisation provide equal opportunities in employment, and prevent bullying, harassment, victimisation and unlawful discrimination - All staff and volunteers should understand they, as well as their employer, can be held liable for acts of bullying, harassment, victimisation and unlawful discrimination, in the course of their employment, against fellow employees, volunteers, customers, suppliers and the public - take seriously complaints of bullying, harassment, victimisation and unlawful discrimination by fellow employees, customers, suppliers, visitors, the public and any others in the course of the organisation's work activities - Such acts will be dealt with as misconduct under the organisation's disciplinary procedures, and any appropriate action will be taken.
+Particularly serious complaints could amount to gross misconduct and lead to dismissal without notice - Further, sexual harassment may amount to both an employment rights matter and a criminal matter, such as in sexual assault allegations.
+In addition, harassment under the Protection from Harassment Act 1997 - which is not limited to circumstances where harassment relates to a protected characteristic - is a criminal offence - make opportunities for training, development and progress available to all staff, who will be helped and encouraged to develop their full potential, so their talents and resources can be fully utilised to maximise the efficiency of the organisation - ensure decisions concerning staff are being based on merit (apart from in any necessary and limited exemptions and exceptions allowed under the Equality Act) - review employment practices and procedures when necessary to ensure fairness, and also update them and the policy to take account of changes in the law - monitor the make-up of the workforce regarding information such as age, gender, ethnic background, sexual orientation, religion or belief, and disability in encouraging equality and diversity, and in meeting the aims and commitments set out in the equality policy